 In the world of tattooing, both the client and the tattoo artist have to evaluate well the choice of making a drawing with an erotic or pornographic theme.

-In the Irezumimost commonly, when the customer opts for a style image, the most common is that shungaThe tattoo artist usually recommends tattooing it in small size and in hidden parts of the body.
+In the Irezumimost commonly, when the client opts for a style image, the most common is that, when the client opts for a style image shungaThe tattoo artist usually recommends tattooing it in small size and in hidden parts of the body.